Sandhurst Town F.C.: Stadium

+In 2019 a proposal was tabled to replace the existing pitch, which had suffered drainage issues for a number of years, with a 3G pitch.
+This, among other improvements, was ultimately completed in May 2023.
+Shortly before this, in 2022, after a meeting between The SB Group and Sandhurst Town Council, permission was granted to allow Bracknell Town to groundshare with Sandhurst Town, the agreement running until the end of the 2037/38 season.

 Nickname

 The club gives two explanations of its unusual nickname of 'The Fizzers', and it is unclear if the two are related.
 One explanation states that it derives from a Friendly Insurance Society (F.I.S.) set up in Sandhurst in 1933.
 The club alternatively state that the nickname originates from their supporters standing behind an opposing team's goal and shouting "Fizz Fizz Bang!" when the ball went into the net, although no explanation is given for why they would have done so.